DavidFV2296190/SAGEMCOM-FAST-5370e-TELIA/README.md

 That's all I know for now about thew new board.
 I may update this repo later if I find somehing usdeful, this was just for help new customers/users of telia

+Ahh btw, if you are curios why they are naming the routers as C1/D1/F1 and so on (wich is wrong) it is..

+"Coax1"
+"DSL1"
+"Fibre1"
+.... and so on.

 ## Sagemcom Fast 5370e